dfinity/agent-js/.github/CONTRIBUTING.md

 - Remove unnecessary content, dependencies, and metadata from the package.json
 - add a `"deprecation"` tag to the package.json with instructions you want users to follow in migrating
 - remove the package as a workspace from the root `package.json`
-- the next time that agent-js releases, manually publish a new version of newly deprecated packages by incrementing the patch version and running `pnpm publish`
+- the next time that agent-js releases, manually publish a new version of newly deprecated packages by incrementing the patch version and running `pnpm publish:packages`

 So far, the following packages were deprecated: